 Yes, these Salted Caramel Cookies are as absolutely epic as they look!

+A gorgeously thick, soft sugar cookie made with two big scoops of cookie dough is baked until *just* done.
 Then we fill each cookie with a few big spoonfuls of salted caramel and sprinkle some flaked sea salt right on top.

 Each bite is a mixture of sweet, tender, vanilla sugar cookie with a big hit of sweet, chewy caramel and a salty finishing touch.
+They are incredibly delicious and store well to gift to friends/neighbors for holidays โ perfect for cookie exchanges!

-If you love these Salted Caramel Cookies, I think you will also love these cookies: Salted Caramel Crunch Cookies, Soft Maple Sugar Cookies, and Reese’s Peanut Butter Cup Cookies.
+If you love these Salted Caramel Cookies, I think you will also love these cookies: Salted Caramel Crunch Cookies, Soft Maple Sugar Cookies, and Reeseโs Peanut Butter Cup Cookies.

+These sugar cookies are a little unusual because they use both vegetable oil and butter in the cookie dough.
 The combination makes an excellent soft, tender cookie.
 These cookies also hold their shape well enough to be filled with the salted caramel.

+We use a mixture of light brown sugar and powdered sugar in this cookie recipe.
 Brown sugar gives the salted caramel cookie base a great flavor, while the powdered sugar helps with the overall texture.

 Salted Caramel filling with Flaked Sea Salt

+Our filling for these cookies is very simple and made using store bought caramels, milk/cream and salt.
 I have tried many different kinds of caramels over the years, and I personally prefer Werther’s Chewy Caramels over any other common store brands.

 We melt them in a bowl with whole milk (you can also use heavy cream or half and half) and stir until smooth.
+Then we add a healthy pinch of salt and quickly pour the salted caramel into each cookie.

 Lastly, before the caramel starts to firm again, we sprinkle the tops with big flaked sea salt.